jamesoff/simplemonitor/docs/monitors/host.rst

     :default: automatic

     the regexp which matches the ping time in the output.
 Must set a match group named ``ms``.
 You may need to set this as above.

+.. confval:: count

+    :type: int
+    :required: false
+    :default: ``1``

+    the number of pings to send